tjgillis/sdk-ios/README.markdown

 Type may be one of the following constants:

-* PHPublisherContentUnitTriggeredDismiss: A user or a content unit dismissed the content request.
+* PHPublisherContentUnitTriggeredDismiss - A user or a content unit dismissed the content request.
-* PHPublisherNativeCloseButtonTriggeredDismiss: The user used the native close button to dismiss the view.
+* PHPublisherNativeCloseButtonTriggeredDismiss - The user used the native close button to dismiss the view.
-* PHPublisherApplicationBackgroundTriggeredDismiss: iOS 4.0+ only, The content unit was dismissed because the app was sent to the background.
+* PHPublisherApplicationBackgroundTriggeredDismiss - For iOS 4.0 and above only, The content unit was dismissed because the app was sent to the background.
-* PHPublisherNoContentTriggeredDismiss: The content unit was dismissed because there was no content assigned to this placement ID.
+* PHPublisherNoContentTriggeredDismiss - The content unit was dismissed because there was no content assigned to this placement ID.

 #### Content request failing
 If for any reason the content request does not successfully return some content to display or fails to load after the overlay view has appeared, the request stops and any visible overlays are removed.

 	-(void)request:(PHPublisherContentRequest *)request didFailWithError:(NSError *)error;

-NOTE: -(void)request:contentDidFailWithError: is now deprecated in favor of request:didFailWithError: please update implementations accordingly.
+NOTE: `-(void)request:contentDidFailWithError:` is deprecated in favor of `request:didFailWithError:`.
+Please update any previous uses of the this method accordingly.

 ### Canceling requests
-You may now cancel any API request at any time using the -(void)cancel method.
-This will also cancel any open network connections and clean up any views in the case of content requests.
+You can cancel any API request at any time using the `-(void)cancel` method.
+This also cancels any open network connections and cleans up any views in the case of content requests.
 Canceled requests will not send any more messages to their delegates.

-Additionally you may cancel all open API requests for a given delegate.
+You can also cancel all open API requests for a given delegate.
 This can be useful if you are not keeping references to API request instances you may have created.
-As with the -(void)cancel method, canceled requests will not send any more messages to delegates.
+As with the `-(void)cancel` method, canceled requests will not send any more messages to delegates.
 To cancel all requests:

     [PHAPIRequest cancelAllRequestsWithDelegate:(id)delegate];